indeedeng/iwf/CONTRIBUTING.md

 6. If you run into any issues with Search Attributes registration, use the below command to check the existing Search attributes:
 `cadence cl get-search-attr`

+Then run the whole integ test suite against Cadence+Temporal service by this command:

+`make cadenceIntegTests`